er1czz/er1czz.github.io/blog/writeup/firstjob.md

 - -  2.
 Carefully selecting a project (e.g. in the domain you are familar with) and perfecting it wholeheartedly is a good learning experience.

 - First interview and Insight Data Science Fellowship (to be continued)
+- First interview as a material / data scientist at Citrine Informatics  (2 weeks data challenge and research writeup)
+- Insight Data Science (7-week program, September 14, 2020 to October 30, 2020)
+-